Courses and Theses

 Integrated Practica: Understanding Complexity through Systems Approaches (FS)

-Course coordinator: Giacomo Vaccario and Anne Dray
+Course coordinator: Giacomo Vaccario, Anne Dray and Maaike Goedkoop

 Course contents and resources: Moodle site for the course